aruna-vijaykumar/ecommerce-funnel-analysis/README.md

 leverage retention opportunity in this dataset.

-**6. Don't over-invest in retention too early** Monthly cohort retention averages ~2.8%, meaning most repeat purchases are infrequent.
+**6. Don't over-invest in retention too early** Monthly cohort retention averages 2.4%, meaning most repeat purchases are infrequent.
 Focus first on converting first-time buyers to a second purchase (the 62.3% one-time buyer problem) before optimizing for long-term loyalty.

 ## Limitations

 - Session-based funnel: Built at session level, not user level.
-A single user abandoning and returning across multiple sessions is counted as separate funnel entries.
-- Traffic source attribution: Uses the source recorded at event time.
-Multi-touch attribution is not accounted for.
-- Cohort scope: Measures repeat purchasing only — browsing or wishlist activity between purchases is not captured.
-- Causal inference: All associations are correlational.
+A single user abandoning and returning across multiple sessions is counted as separate funnel entries.- Traffic source attribution: Uses the source recorded at event time.
+Multi-touch attribution is not accounted for.- Cohort scope: Measures repeat purchasing only — browsing or wishlist activity between purchases is not captured.- Causal inference: All associations are correlational.
 No causal claims are made without experimental validation such as A/B testing.